• Skip to primary navigation

 Pegasus has 80+ flights at the Texas A&M University RELLIS campus, out of its design life of 300 takeoff and landing cycles.
 The airframe has a wing span of 12 feet and is designed to 7g limit maneuvering load factor and has a maximum takeoff weight of 108 pounds.
 Pegasus can carry 30 pounds of payload in the nose and fuselage payload bay, which has a volume of 12U half-width rack chassis.
 Pegasus features variable static stability with a positionable wing location on the fuselage and multiple redundant control surfaces: 8 ailerons, 2 elevators, 2 rudders, and throttle.
 Pegasus has a stall speed at maximum takeoff weight of 26 knots and a maximum speed of 90 knots.
 The endurance is 1+ hour depending upon fuel system configuration.

-Filed Under: Awards, New Items, Pegasus
+Filed Under: Awards, Pegasus

 Valasek elected chair of AIAA Intelligent Systems Technical Committee